gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 Open software is cool.
 Everybody can join in and tinker with the code.
 But sometimes the entrance threshold is too high and projects are kept *under the radar* for most people.
-I believe the `Nimrod programming language
+I believe the `Nim programming language
 <http://nim-lang.org>`_ by Andreas Rumpf & Contributors slightly tiptoes
 into the *could-be-much-better-with-a-little-more-care*.
-The disadvantage of Nimrod is that it is a programming language, and a really full fledged one which beats most commonly used ones in terms of flexibility and amazing features.
+The disadvantage of Nim is that it is a programming language, and a really full fledged one which beats most commonly used ones in terms of flexibility and amazing features.
 Most potential contributors are intimidated by the initial complexity of such software (not everybody writes compilers for breakfast).